SBS Course Descriptions

 This course introduces developmental theory and research that encompasses the entire lifespan.
 Emphasis will be on prenatal development through adolescence, with an overview of adult development.
 A multi-disciplinary and multicultural view of human development will be taken by examining theories from a socio-cultural context and in consideration of change as well as stability throughout the life cycle.
 The interaction of hereditary, environmental, and socio-cultural factors will be considered in studying physical, cognitive, and psychosocial development.
 Prerequisites: Second semester freshmen or above; must have completed College Writing and an EYE course.
 This course is cross-listed with HRD 200 .
 Cr 3.

 SBS/SCI 209 Human Genetics

-This course will examine the role of heredity in human growth, development and behavior.
+This course examines the role of heredity in human growth, development, and behavior.
 Decision making, ethical issues and societal responsibilities related to genetic disorders will be discussed.
-This course is approved as a menu selection to satisfy the LCC 310 Science, Technology and Society requirement.
-Prerequisite: any laboratory science course.
-Cr 3.
+Prerequisite: Prerequisite: any laboratory science course.
+Cr 3

 SBS/LOS 301 Group Dynamics